Blended Learning Explained & How To Put Its 6 Models Into ActionAll Posts

 Many teachers cannot always satisfy the learning needs and speeds of all students — whether they be gifted, struggling or anywhere between – with the limited amount of time in today’s classrooms.

-Administrators can introduce blended learning to address this issue.
+Administrators or teachers can introduce blended learning to address this issue.
 The practice is divided into six models, which each combine traditional teaching methods with different ways of using computerized instruction.

 What is blended learning?